 Students learn to read the landscape, to map and analyze energies flowing through a site, and to develop integrated designs for sustainable systems.
 The weekend format of the course makes it easier for people who hold a week-day job to attend and promotes better integration of the course material into daily life.
 Our course closely follows the standard 72-hour format developed by Bill Mollison and others.

 Course topics include agroforestry, appropriate technology, building design, design principles and patterning, site analysis, drylands gardening principles, ecosystem restoration, philosophy and ethics of Permaculture, regenerative community economics, soils and erosion control, village and community design, water harvesting, invisible structures, and many other topics.

-The classroom site is in the central/south Phoenix area with a weekend trip to Permaculture sites in the Tucson area.
-This course is taught and facilitated by Dan Dorsey and Greg Peterson, each with two decades of Permaculture experience, as well as our many extraordinary associate Phoenix and Tucson based teachers.
+The classroom site is in the Phoenix metro area with a weekend trip to Permaculture sites in the Tucson area.
+This course is taught and facilitated by Don Titmus, Kari Spencer & Greg Peterson, and includes a weekend in Tucson taught by Dan Dorsey & Barbara Rose.
+Each facilitator has many years of gardening and Permaculture experience.